Spinal Cord Injury: Dietary IssuesSkip to the navigation

 - Fluids keep the stool soft and can help prevent urinary tract infections (UTIs) and kidney or bladder stones.
 They also keep mucus watery and easy to cough up, which can help prevent lung problems.
 Water is always the best choice for fluids.
 Try to drink 8 to 10 glasses of liquid [8 fl oz (250 mL) each] every day.
 Check with your doctor, since your bladder program might affect how much fluid you can drink.

 - Protein contributes to tissue and muscle growth and helps prevent their breakdown.
-So protein can help prevent pressure sores and help them heal more quickly.
+So protein can help prevent pressure injuries and help them heal more quickly.
 Meat, poultry, fish, and eggs are the best sources of protein.
 Other sources include legumes, nuts, and milk and milk products.

 You may want to limit how many high-fat foods you eat, as these types of food may make it harder to control your bowel program.